A Load of Old Codswallop – RIP Sidney Harold Richardson

 The holey socks that Tariq gave him for Christmas once!

 Pat, my lovely mother, and Dad’s better half for over 60 years will have many more delightful memories.
-She spent 7 years dating Sid on the back of a motorbike till he told her one birthday …. she could go and get that ring she’d always wanted.
-She cried.
-“A load of old codswallop” he said.
+She spent seven years dating Sid on the back of a motorbike till he told her one birthday …. she could go and get that ring she’d always wanted.
+She cried – He replied … “A load of old codswallop”.

 What I learnt from Dad was that life isn’t always as short as you expect it to be.
 He outlived the second world war where he served in the Middle East.
 He had his fortune told in his mid twenties, and he’d been planning his death as suggest by Gypsy Lea for his 55th birthday.
-There have been some many operations and accidents over the years and yet, we had the pleasure of his company for an extra forty-four years than he thought.
+There have been some many operations and accidents over the years and yet, we had the pleasure of his company for an extra forty-four years than he had planned.

 Tis my belief that when Alec, his long awaited Grandson came along (Dad was a mere 84), he found an extra lease of life and some more of that precious love to give.

 That time, patience and trust thing came into play when he retired and took up volunteering in Woking community.
 On one particular occasion, he managed to get a wheelchair bound guy to get up and walk!
 A miracle I hear you cry?
 Well, ask me later?
 Just who’s telling this story anyway?

 Of course, he isn’t a saint.
 On the odd occasion, enough was enough, and if you crossed the line of trust – you knew it!
-We probably all can recall a moment in our lives when we taken his good nature that one step too far … a night in the car for my sister, Debbie.
+We probably all can recall a moment in our lives when we taken his good nature that one step too far … a night spent in the car for my sister, Debbie.
 I’ll let her regale that story!

 In 2007, he was awarded Surrey Volunteer of the year, an accolade for the work he was doing with the Surrey War History records.
 He would have continued but technology got the better of him and it was time to hand in his nib.